Skip to content

 Easements and Covenants

-Easements and covenants are other things you may come across during a property history search.
+Easements and covenants are other things you may encounter during a property history search.
 Easements are rights of way allowing someone other than the owner to access the land.
 An example would be a utility company with power lines on private land.
 They can access the land to maintain the power lines without asking first.
 Any new owner must respect this arrangement.

 Covenants are rules about how you can use the property.
 These are found most often in condo communities and gated neighborhoods.
 Some communities don't allow pets to keep noise down.
 That would be an example of a covenant for living there.